yb-ctl

 Default directories for local clusters

-YugabyteDB clusters created with the yb-ctl utility are created locally on the same host and simulate a distributed multi-host cluster.
+YugabyteDB clusters created using the yb-ctl utility are created locally on the same host and simulate a distributed multi-host cluster.

 Data directory